ontio/ontology/docs/specifications/ontrpcapi.md

 }
 ```

-response instruction：
+Response instruction:

 When result is true, the current transaction broadcast is successful.

-When result is false, it means that the current transaction broadcast failed because of double costs, incomplete signatures, and so on.
+When result is false, it means that the current transaction broadcast failed because of double costs, incomplete signatures, etc.

 In this example, a confirmed transaction was broadcast, the broadcast failed because of double costs.

-#### 9.getstorage
+#### 9. getstorage

 Returns the stored value according to the contract script hashes and stored key.

-#### parameter instruction
+#### Parameter instruction

 script\_hash: Contract script hash.

-key: stored key。（require to be converted into hex string）
+Key: stored key (required to be converted into hex string)

-#### example
+#### Example

-request：
+Request:

 ```
 {